Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 Because of the large production cross section, DY events constitute the second largest background, although most of these are removed by the requirement, $m_{\ell\ell}>150\GeV$.
 A second CR (CR2) is chosen to verify that the simulated sample of DY events is well modeled.
 The selection used to define CR2 is similar to that of the SR except the requirement on $m_{\ell\ell}$ is changed to $\abs{m_{\ell\ell} - {m}_{\PZ}} < 10\GeV$, where ${m}_{\PZ}$ is the mass of \PZ boson.
 The events of CR2 are classified in three orthogonal regions according to the same criteria used for the SR, which are summarized in Table~\ref{tab:evt_sel_N_obj}.
 To correct for the mismodeling of the dilepton \pt in simulated events, a dedicated correction estimated using inclusive dimuon events is applied as a function of generator level dilepton \pt and mass~\cite{Sirunyan:2019bzr}.
-The overall normalization of the simulated sample is fitted using all the CRs and SRs.
+The overall normalization factors as functions of the AK8 jet multiplicity are fit using all the CRs and SRs.
+They range from 0.93 to 1.14 for events with fewer than two AK8 jets.
+For events with two or more AK8 jets, normalization factors have a wider range from 0.87 to 1.28 owing to the small numbers of events.
 Figure~\ref{fig:DY_CRs} shows the agreement between the observed and simulated distributions of the reconstructed \PZpr candidate mass in CR2.

 Additional prompt backgrounds are considered from di- and triboson production, \ttbar pair production in association with a vector boson, and single top production.
 The contribution of these backgrounds is found to be almost negligible.
 We assign a conservative 50\% uncertainty in the estimated size of these backgrounds, to account for limited MC samples in the extreme phase space regions of interest.
 The background contribution with nonprompt leptons, which are leptons not originating from the hard scattering process, is estimated using the simulated samples.
 We assign an uncertainty of 100\% in the estimated size of the nonprompt-lepton background since this depends on detector effects, which are often more difficult to estimate.